riking/go-prometheus-topk/README.md

 high-cardinality data without storing the entire dataset.
 (If you need something more precise than "estimates", then structured log processing is the way to go.)

+## Status

+This is not an officially supported Google product.